things you didn't know about divorce

 Divorce is scary.
 It’s often a harrowing, uncertain period of your life.
 Sure, it may be the best choice, but that doesn’t make it easy.
 You have a great deal to consider, and not to pile on, but there are a handful of scary divorce facts to be aware of.

 Some of these are useful information about things to avoid.
 Others simply present an interesting tidbit.
-But maybe knowing these things ahead of time may allow you to avoid potential hazards.
+However, knowing these things ahead of time may help you avoid potential hazards.

 Weddings are huge milestones.
 People dream about these events for years and spend countless hours planning and perfecting the big day.
 While you want it to be absolutely flawless, consider dialing things down a bit.